Guide

 9. Chase invoices like you really want them

 Invoice follow-up is a key part of the process.
-Even perfect invoices usually need 1–2 payment reminders before customers pay on time.
+Even perfect invoices usually need one or two payment reminders, as a 2019 study found the average payment time for small business invoices was 63 days.

-The follow-up reality: Only 30–40% of invoices are paid by the original due date without reminders.
+The follow-up reality: Customers pay only 30–40% of invoices by the original due date without reminders.

 Follow-up sequence:

-• Day of due date: Send friendly payment reminder
+• On the due date: Send a friendly payment reminder.

-• 3-5 days overdue: Second reminder with payment urgency
+• 3–5 days overdue: Send a second reminder with payment urgency.

-• 7-10 days overdue: Phone call to discuss payment timeline
+• 7–10 days overdue: Call to discuss payment timeline.

 Common invoicing problems and how to solve them

-• Manual data entry errors: Mistakes happen, but they can cause payment delays.
-Using invoicing software helps automate details and reduce errors, which is significant given the ATO found a 90 per cent correlation between SMEs using accounting software and having their tax calculated correctly and paid on time.
+• Manual data entry errors: Mistakes can cause payment delays and compliance issues.
+Use invoicing software to automate details and reduce errors.
+The ATO found a 90% correlation between small and medium enterprises (SMEs) using accounting software and calculating their tax correctly.

-• Customer disputes: A customer might question a charge.
-Avoid this by making sure your quotes match your invoices and that all work is clearly itemised.
+• Customer disputes: Customers may question charges if details are unclear.
+Avoid this by matching your quotes to your invoices and itemising all work clearly.

-• Late payments: Late payments move A$7 billion in working capital from small to large businesses each year.
+• Late payments: Late payments move $7 billion in working capital from small to large businesses each year.
 Set clear payment terms from the start and use software to send automatic reminders.

 Build the perfect invoicing system

 A smart invoicing system helps you send bills faster and get paid sooner.
-Use these nine steps to review your invoicing process regularly and stay on top of your finances.
+Review your invoicing process regularly using these steps to stay on top of your finances.

-Learn more about how you can work smarter with Xero's intuitive invoicing software.
+Learn more about how you can work smarter with Xero's intuitive invoicing software, or get one month free to see how Xero can help streamline your invoicing.

 FAQs on invoicing processes